 The New York Times hypothesized that Innerstate was probably the first film to be both originated by and entirely funded by a drug company, although previously drug companies had helped fund other documentaries on diseases.
 Despite this, the film does not mention Centocor or Remicade.
 Not mentioning the drug means it does not have to conform to strict U.S. Food and Drug Administration (FDA) regulations that require detailed explanation of the health risks of therapies.

-Each subject is introduced individually, their stories of diagnosis, treatment and living their dreams, told first-person as well as by friends, family and physicians, are intertwined throughout the film.
+Through the film's progression, first-hand accounts are intertwined to show how Jason, Janie and Ray, people with different illnesses and from different backgrounds, are linked by their illnesses.
+Each subject is introduced individually, their stories of diagnosis, treatment and living, told first-person as well as by friends, family and physicians.
 Although the film was funded by a pharmaceutical company, the participants were not paid.

 The National Psoriasis Association approved of the film, calling it "a great way to get the word out about the disease" and "fair and balanced".
 They had previously distributed a film, My Skin's on Fire by Fred Finkelstein, which was part-financed by another pharmaceutical company, Genentech.

 Text from this biography licensed under creative commons license